Casing Operations Safety

 Introduction

-Casing is a steel pipe that is usually larger in diameter and longer than drill pipe and is used to line the recently drilled section of a borehole.
-It is held in place using cement.
-The purpose of casing is to:
+Casing is a heavy steel pipe that is typically larger in diameter and longer than drill pipe and is installed in sections to line the recently drilled portion of a borehole.
+Once the casing is set in place, it is secured by pumping cement into the annular space between the casing and the wellbore.

-• prevent the wall of the hole from caving in
+- Preventing the walls of the borehole from caving in or collapsing.

 Knowledge Check Choose the best answer for the question.